Victor-Silvis/RecommenderSystems/README.md

 ## Contents of Repo
 This repository contains implementations of recommender systems developed over time.
 Currently, it includes two main types of systems, each designed to provide personalized recommendations.
 Below is an overview of the methodologies, implementations, and key features of these systems

-### 1. K-Nearest Neighbors (KNN) Based System
+## 1. K-Nearest Neighbors (KNN) Based System

-This system identifies which user vectors are closest to a given user's vector using collaborative filtering.
+The KNN-based system identifies which user vectors are closest to a given user's vector using collaborative filtering.
 The fundamental principle of this approach is to leverage user-item interaction patterns, without relying on explicit user or item features.
-The system assumes that users with similar preferences are likely to rate items similarly.
+It assumes that users with similar preferences are likely to rate items similarly.

-Key Features:
+### Key Features
-- Collaborative Filtering:
+- **Collaborative Filtering:**
-The recommendation process is purely based on observed user rating patterns and the similarity between users, rather than explicit attributes of users or items.
+  The recommendation process is based solely on observed user rating patterns and the similarity between users, rather than explicit attributes of users or items.

-- Incorporating Item Features:
+- **Incorporating Item Features:**
-One variation of the system incorporates item features alongside user-item interactions to evaluate whether this additional information enhances recommendation accuracy.
+  One variation incorporates item features alongside user-item interactions to assess whether this additional information enhances recommendation accuracy.

+- **Prediction Methods:**
+  - **Regression-based Prediction:** Predicts a numerical rating that a user might assign to an unseen item.
+  - **Classification-based Prediction:** Categorizes items into predefined rating levels (e.g., low, medium, high).
+  Both methods are analyzed and compared in the notebook to determine the most suitable approach.

+### Implementation Details
+- **Codebase:**
+  The standalone Python files include the KNN-based system, with separate files for regression and classification approaches.
+- **Notebook:**
+  A Jupyter Notebook demonstrates the performance and compares the regression and classification approaches.

+--